Intermodalics/pickit-docs/docs/robot-integrations/yaskawa/index.rst

 - **LP001**: **Post pick:** This position does not need to be defined.
 - **P029**: **Dropoff:** A position where the parts will be dropped.
 This position needs to be defined by the user.

+.. note:: The positions P023-P029 can be changed in the position variable menu.

 Add grasping/releasing logic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~